dbojan/idle-master-turbo/README.md

 if list of current games is not updated, try restarting steam, or restarting script, or reopen steamcommunity.com and reenter new sessionID and steamLoginSecure in script.

+included is market_table.py to create table of the items you put on steam marketpace, with info on highest buy, and lowest sell, and difference to your offer.

 **changes:**

+2025-12-12-1
+- added market_table.py

 2025-12-08-1
 - minor fixes